PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/AndroidSDK Setup.md

 ## Introduction

 This tutorial will walk you through integrating GameSparks with your Android project on the Android Builder IDE.
-For the example test harness project that we supply as a sample:
+For the example Test Harness project that we supply as a sample:
 * The GameSparks Android SDK requires API 8 or greater.
 * The Test Harness requires API 11 or greater.